Questions? Call 416-367-4222

 Does The CRA Accept All CRA VDP Applications?

-• One Year Past Due: the taxpayer can only disclose information for tax years that is at least one year past the filing due date.
+• Relate to information that is at least one tax period past the filing due date;

 Is There Any Time-Limit for Providing Information and Documentation for the Disclosure, So That the Application Is Not Rejected?